rehierl/node-tree-outliner/4-extensions/3-7-1-extensions.md

 description.

 **TODO**
-would that be an argument against closing a type-1 section? - don't allow to close a type-1 section as it deviates from the default case? - transformations are not possible? -
+explain why consistency with the default definitions is a necessity - related to transformations -

+**TODO**
+What an algorithm can work with when the next node event is executed is the current sequence of open sections.
+But, because any subsequent section is by default a subsection to all open presequent sections, all that a modifier could do would be to close these sections and therefore define the subsequent section to be independent to them.
+As such, the option to close open presequent sections allows to select a different parent section for the section which is declared by the current sectioning node.

 <!-- ======================================================================= -->
 ## available options

 > option 1) when entering a sectioning node's enter event

-When a sectioning node is being entered, an algorithm has in principle knowledge of all those nodes that it has already visited.
-Because of that, it knows about all those sections that are presequent to the current sectioning node (i.e. the closed and the open presequent sections).
-In contrary to that, an algorithm is unaware of any subsequent node.
-Those might, or might not exist (i.e. there is no guarantee that there are further subsequent nodes or sections).

-As closed presequent sections were closed even before the current subsequent sectioning node was be entered, the declared subsequent section is by default independent to these presequent sections.
-Hence, and with regards to closed sections, all that modifiers could do would be to define the subsequent section to be a subsection to them.
-But, as the `subsection-of` relationship is formally based upon multiple associations per node (i.e. a node must be associated with both sections), any attempt to define a subsequent section to be a subsection to closed presequent sections would represent an attempt to alter closed sections and consequently be in conflict with the definition of a section's closed state.

-What remains therefore are the open presequent sections.
-But, because any subsequent section is by default a subsection to all open presequent sections, all that a modifier could do would be to close these sections and thus define the subsequent section to be independent to them.
-As such, the option to close open presequent sections allows to select a different parent section for the section which is declared by the current sectioning node.

-Note however that, as mentioned before, open sections can not be closed arbitrarily.
-That is, because any ancestor section must remain open for as long as any of its subsections are open (i.e. close in an orderly/bottom-up fashion).

-Note that any other available option, besides closing presequent sections, is not relevant for the current considerations (e.g. section properties that are not relevant to the section hierarchy, e.g. a section's title).

 Note this option (i.e. close open sections) could also be used for the definition of end-marker nodes (e.g. `<close />`, defined to close type-2